kahinimehta/SocialRecognitionTask/script.md

 **Display says:**
 "Before you begin the real work, you'll complete a short training round to get familiar with the process.

 For now, simply memorize the shapes you're about to see.
-Click continue when you're ready to get started!"
+Click CONTINUE when you're ready to get started!"

+**Display shows:** CONTINUE button.

 **What to say:**
 "You'll start with a practice round to learn how the task works.
-First, you'll see some shapes - just memorize them.
+First, you'll see some shapes—just memorize them.
 Click CONTINUE when ready."

 ---